nicholaswmin/flomaster/.github/docs/README.md

 ## Doc. pages

-Additional documentation apart from `README.md` should be added here.
+Additional documentation apart from the root `README.md` should be added here.
 This keeps the root directory clutter-free.

 The `pages.yml` workflow deploys this folder to [Github Pages][ghp].